The face of "the thing"

 It’s hard to describe the feeling you get kayaking up a horizon line, but I love it.
-You ideally have faith in your abilities and a plan for getting down, but the world keeps disappearing over the edge and all you can hear on the other side is a ferocious crashing sound.
+Ideally, you have faith in your abilities and a plan for getting down, but the world keeps disappearing over the edge and all you can hear on the other side is a ferocious crashing sound.
 It’s a straight horizon, and you can’t see anything until you go over the edge.
 As you get closer and closer, you feel your speed pick up.
-To hit the rapid right, you have to pick up as much speed as you can, so a moment comes when you need to embrace your fate and paddle for the edge as hard as possible.
+To hit the rapid right, you have to pick up as much speed as you can.
+A moment comes when you need to embrace your fate, let the fear go and paddle for the edge as hard as possible.
 Your heart pounds, other thoughts drain away, and you drop.
-The world opens up as you whiz down the rapid, and decisions are made by reflex and training, as you try to enjoy the ride while dodging your next concussion.
+The world opens up and decisions are made by reflex and training, as you try to enjoy the ride while dodging your next concussion.

-I got water in my eyes on the initial splash, and shook my head to clear it.
+I got water in my eyes at the top of the rapid, and shook my head to clear it.
 In that small amount of time, my boat turned towards one of the bigger rocks on my immediate right.
-I’d heard of people breaking legs on those rocks, but at the speed I was going I was more concerned about my head.
+I’d heard about the people who had broken legs, but I was definitely more concerned about my head.
 In an effort to avoid getting knocked out, I tried to steer my boat away by leaning back to the left side and raising the right edge of the boat in between me and the rock.
 When I hit, the rock flipped over and I was sliding down the rapid on my face.
 I was only down for half a second, but I was going between 25 and 30 mph.
 A small ledge hit my teeth, then my nose, and ripped my paddle out of my hands.
 I handrolled upright as I entered the re-circulating hole at the bottom (think washing machine that sucks people in and beats them with the current from the waterfall) and used my hands to paddle out while the current tried to pull me back in.